 In her free time she enjoys hosting dinner parties, visiting independent books stores (she is a master of tsundoku), and planning her next trip.
 Her current travel wish list includes snorkeling in Palau, hiking the slopes of Carrauntoohil, harvesting olives in Tuscany, and eating her way through Croatia.

 She holds a master’s degree in Educational Leadership for Sustainability from Portland State University and has studied with the Wine & Spirit Education Trust.
-Her writing has been recognized by Les Dames d’ Escoffier International, Edible Communities and the Symposium for Professional Wine Writers.
+Her writing has been recognized with multiple awards and fellowships by Les Dames d’ Escoffier International, Edible Communities and the Symposium for Professional Wine Writers.
 In 2011, she was awarded the Apicius Scholarship for Voice and Food Writing at the Greenbrier Symposium for Professional Food Writers.